victorpcamargo/AWSCloudPractitioner/README.md

 - The AWS Well-Architected Framework is based on five pillars — Operational Excellence, Security, Reliability, Performance Efficiency, and Cost Optimization.
   - "Security" - The ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.
   - "Performance Efficiency" - The ability to use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolve.
+  - "Reliability" - Foundations are part of the Reliability pillar of the AWS Well-Architected Framework.
+AWS states that before architecting any system, foundational requirements that influence reliability should be in place.
+The services that are part of foundations are: AWS IAM, Amazon VPC, AWS Trusted Advisor, AWS Service Quotas (earlier known as AWS Service Limits).

 ---
 ## Migration from on-premises to AWS Cloud